 To avoid infection, your hair will need to be clipped short over the section of your skull that will be removed during the operation.
-Many times the neurosurgical team will be able to shave that area in such a way that other parts of your hair will cover up the bald patch after the surgery.
-Some people want their entire head shaved.
+Often, the neurosurgical team will be able to shave the area in such a way that other parts of your hair will cover up the bald patch after the surgery.
+Some people want the entire head shaved.
 Shaving is not done if the surgery is for a child.

-You will have an intravenous access in place, and your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
+You will have a small flexible tube placed within a vein (intravenous access), and your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
 An EEG monitor also may be recording your brain waves during the operation to better localize the part of your brain where your seizures start.

 After the procedure